Supergrow

 Key Features:

-• Organised channels for clients, projects and internal teams.
+• Organized channels for clients, projects and internal teams.

 • Direct messages and group threads for quick collaboration.